ImNotAuzero/SpotifyRadio/README.md

 So, this app goes to the radio station, finds out what is being played, goes to spotify, adds the song being played on the radio to a spotify playlist.

-## Requirements
+## Versions
-1: ffmpeg, not npm, the actual executable is required.
-2: Create an app on the developer portal of spotify.
-Please read the documentation from spotify for how to obtain your scoped key and to also append your auth tokens in the functions required.
+V0 use ffmpeg to read what the station was playing, while v1 connects directly to the station web socket.

 ## Note
-This will not work with all stations.
+This might not work with all stations.
+Each station might return a different message object from the ws.
+So if testing beyond Capital UK - log the data and change where required.
-You will have to monitor your station of choice to see what they play if ads are playing etc. -> Noted within index.js This app is not designed for production for multiple stations.
+This app is not designed for production for multiple stations.
 I am not liable for anything.